andersju/sou-dataskydd/README.md

 This repo contains the code for [sou.dataskydd.net](https://sou.dataskydd.net), a service that lets you do full-text search on all the [_Swedish Government Official Reports_](https://en.wikipedia.org/wiki/Statens_offentliga_utredningar)
 (Statens Offentliga Utredningar, SOU) that have been published from 1922 to today.

-Linköping University (LiU) provides a [similar service](https://ep.liu.se/databases/sou/default.aspx), but 1) it doesn't provide highlighted extracts, and 2) it cannot sort by relevance, making it considerably less useful than it could have been.
+Linköping University (LiU) provides a [similar service](https://ep.liu.se/databases/sou/default.aspx), but 1) it doesn't provide highlighted extracts, 2) it cannot sort by relevance, making it considerably less useful than it could have been, and 3) it appears to be missing a few hundred SOUs from the 1990s.
 So, I figured I could hack up something better with a little Flask and Elasticsearch.

 There are three parts: a couple of scripts to fetch SOUs and turn them into appropriately formatted JSON files; a script to ingest said files into Elasticsearch; and a single-file Flask app for the web service.